Kevin-Umali/COVID-19/README.md

 ## Acknowledgments
 * Hat tip to anyone whose code was used
 * Inspiration for design
-* [](https://github.com/mathdroid/covid-19-api) - Used to get data about covid-19
+* [API LINK](https://github.com/mathdroid/covid-19-api) - Used to get data about covid-19
-* [](https://github.com/NovelCOVID/API) - Another API used to get data about covid-19
+* [API LINK](https://github.com/NovelCOVID/API) - Another API used to get data about covid-19